 The professional conduct of solicitors is regulated by the Solicitors Regulation Authority.
-The Solicitors Code of Conduct 2007 can be found at http://www.sra.org.uk/code-of-conduct.page.
+The SRA Code of Conduct can be found at http://www.sra.org.uk/solicitors/handbook/code/content.page.

 The profession of "avvocato" is regulated by numerous Italian laws and government decrees, the main provisions of which can be found in Royal Decree Law No. 1578/1933.
 The professional code of conduct (Codice Deontologico Forense) applicable to lawyers who are members of or are registered with an Italian Bar is available at www.consiglionazionaleforense.it.

 The profession of "avocat" is regulated by the Law No. 51 of 7 Jun 1995 and its ulterior modifications.
 A Romanian language version of this Law is available on the web site of National Association of Romanian Bars - www.uar.ro.